LaGuer/docs/README.md

 :star:

-# docs
+# Docs

-This project aims at providing a repository dedicated to Dr Francis M. Sanchez' work in holography and cosmology; it is just a mere continuation of what was initiated and published on a couple of other blogs.
+This project aims at providing a repository dedicated to Dr Francis Michel Sanchez' work in holography and cosmology; it is just a mere continuation of what was initiated and published on a couple of other blogs.

 ## Blog
 * [cosmhology blog in english](https://cosmhology.blogspot.com/)